-If you place an order for a translation, you will have a specific set of quality-related expectations.
+When you place an order for a translation, you have certain quality expectations.

-Triacom is certified according to DIN EN ISO 17100:2016 (“Translation Services – Requirements for translation services”), which means that our services can be integrated with our clients’ certified quality processes and that we can provide services that are in compliance with the requirements of the standard.
+Triacom is certified according to DIN EN ISO 17100:2016 (“Translation Services – Requirements for translation services”), which means that our services can be integrated into our clients’ certified quality processes and that we can provide services that meet the requirements of the standard.

-The standard sets out specific qualification and competence requirements for translators and revisers.
-We and all other translator we work with meet these requirements: higher-education qualification in translation (recognized university degree) or an equivalent education in another specialist field with two years (full-time equivalent) of documented experience as a translator, or at least five years (full-time equivalent of documented, professional experience as a translator.
+The standard sets out specific qualification and competence requirements for translators and revisers (which is what the standard calle reviewers).
+We, and all the translators we work with, meet these requirements: a recognized university degree in translation or equivalent in another field with two years (full-time equivalent) of documented experience as a translator, or at least five years (full-time equivalent of documented, professional experience as a translator.
 Most of us have been working in our field for several decades—and we keep our knowledge up to date.

-This website probably does more to demonstrate what we do, how we work, and who we are, and showcases our past performance and experience better than any audit.
-It shows you that that we have the required competence in the dental and medical fields in our language combinations, which we have placed at our clients’ service for 35 years now.
+This website probably demonstrates what we do, how we work, and who we are, as well as our past performance and experience better than any audit could.
+It shows you that that we have the required dental and medical expertise in our language combinations that we have been providing to our clients for 35 years now.

-In many cases our clients will request a “simple” translation without any standard-related overhead or value-added services (“simple” refers a process performance level, of course, not to the correctness and appropriateness of a translation or its suitability for its purpose, which must never be compromised).
+In many cases our clients will request a “basic” translation without any standard-related overhead or value-added services (“basic” refers a level of process performance, not, of course, to the accuracy and appropriateness of a translation or its suitability for its purpose, which must never be compromised).
 They use the results as part of or in the context of their own downstream process chains.

-Some of our corporate clients, however, are certified according to a specific quality standard themselves and therefore request the value-added services defined by ISO 17100, either individually or as part as an overall ISO 17100-compliant package:
+However, some of our corporate clients are themselves certified according to a specific quality standard and therefore request the value-added services defined by ISO 17100, either individually or as part as an complete ISO 17100-compliant package:

 This requires additional resources and additional time and effort in terms of performance and project coordination.
-If a project is to be completed in full compliance with ISO 17100, this should best be communicated at the RFP stage and explicitly agreed.
+If a project is to be completed in full compliance with ISO 17100, this should best be communicated and explicitly agreed at the RFP stage.